Chenodeoxycholic acid: Biosynthesis and function

-CDCA and other bile acids form micelles, which facilitate lipid digestion.
+CDCA and other bile acids are surfactants forming micelles with fats, which facilitate lipid digestion.
 After absorption, they are taken up by the liver and resecreted, so undergoing an enterohepatic circulation.
 Unabsorbed CDCA can be metabolised by bacteria in the colon to form the secondary bile acid, lithocholic acid or the epimer, ursodeoxycholic acid.

 CDCA is the most potent natural bile acid at stimulating the nuclear bile acid receptor, farnesoid X receptor (FXR).
-The transcription of many genes is activated by FXR, including FGF19 and SHP.
+The transcription of many genes is activated by FXR, including those encoding FGF19 and small heterodimer partner.

 Therapeutic applications

+In the European Union, chenodeoxycholic acid is indicated for the treatment of inborn errors of primary bile acid synthesis due to sterol 27 hydroxylase deficiency (presenting as cerebrotendinous xanthomatosis).

+In the United States, chenodeoxycholic acid is indicated for people with radiolucent stones in well-opacifying gallbladders, in whom selective surgery would be undertaken except for the presence of increased surgical risk due to systemic disease or age.
+It is also indicated for the treatment of cerebrotendinous xanthomatosis in adults.

 Gallstones

-CDCA has been used as medical therapy to dissolve gallstones.
+Chenodeoxycholic acid has been used as medical therapy to dissolve gallstones.
 Medical therapy with oral bile acids has been used in patients who have small cholesterol stones, and for patients with larger cholesterol gallstones who are unable or reluctant to have surgery.
 CDCA treatment can cause diarrhea, mild reversible hepatic injury, and a small increase in the plasma cholesterol level.

-Cerebrotendineous xanthomatosis
+Cerebrotendinous xanthomatosis

-CDCA can be used in the treatment of cerebrotendineous xanthomatosis.
+Chenodeoxycholic acid can be used in the treatment of cerebrotendinous xanthomatosis.

+In March 2025, chenodeoxycholic acid (Ctexli) was approved in the United States for the treatment of cerebrotendinous xanthomatosis in adults.
+Ctexli is the first medication approved by the US Food and Drug Administration (FDA) to treat cerebrotendinous xanthomatosis, a very rare lipid storage disease.

+The most common side effects of chenodeoxycholic acid are diarrhea, headache, abdominal pain, constipation, hypertension, muscular weakness and upper respiratory tract infection.

+The efficacy of chenodeoxycholic acid for the treatment of people with cerebrotendinous xanthomatosis was evaluated in a double-blind, placebo controlled, randomized crossover withdrawal trial.
+The 24-week trial demonstrated that treatment with chenodeoxycholic acid, 250 milligrams three times per day, resulted in significant reduction in plasma cholestanol and urine 23S-pentol (cholesterol metabolites that are markedly increased in people with cerebrotendinous xanthomatosis) compared to placebo treatment.

+The US prescribing information for chenodeoxycholic acid includes a warning for liver toxicity in all people with increased risk for liver damage in people with pre-existing liver disease or bile duct abnormalities.

+The FDA granted the application for chenodeoxycholic acid priority review, fast track, and orphan drug designations.
+The approval of Ctexli was granted to Mirum Pharmaceuticals Inc.

 Other

-CDCA has been used in several other conditions.
+Chenodeoxycholic acid has been used in several other conditions.
 As diarrhea is frequent when CDCA is used in gallstone dissolution, it has been studied as a possible treatment for constipation and has been shown to accelerate colonic transit and improve bowel function.

-The Australian biotechnology company Giaconda has tested a treatment for Hepatitis C infection that combines chenodeoxycholic acid with bezafibrate.
+The Australian biotechnology company Giaconda has tested a treatment for hepatitis C infection that combines chenodeoxycholic acid with bezafibrate.